WebAssembly/gc/proposals/gc/waml/README.md

 * Compiler to Wasm (WIP)
 * A read-eval-print-loop that can run either interpreted or compiled code

-TODO: The language is fully implemented in the interpreter, but the compiler does not yet support closures and casts.
-It does, however, implement garbage-collected objects, tuples, arrays, text strings, classes, and generics, making use of [most of the constructs](#under-the-hood) in the GC proposal's MVP.
+The compiler makes use of [most of the constructs](#under-the-hood) in the GC proposal's MVP.

 ## Usage